 Marathon Training Tips

 The Steamboat Marathon is quite hilly with most of the uphill coming in the latter half of the race, so save your legs.
-The marathon has most of its steep downhill in the first 1/3 of the race, and although tempting to speed down those hills in the cool mountain air, save your legs and energy.
+The marathon has most of its steep downhill in the first 1/3 of the race, and although tempting to speed down those hills in the cool mountain air, saves your legs and energy.
 I would suggest finding some hills to mimic the course at home.
-Even if you live where it is flat, you can use parking garages, treadmills and even the one small hill where you live to mimic race day.
-By the time the marathoners reach certain sections of the course the shade is often long gone so I would suggest a hat or visor to shield your face and head.
+Even if you live where it is flat, you can use parking garages, treadmills, and even the one small hill where you live to mimic race day.
+By the time the marathoners reach certain sections of the course, the shade is often long gone so I would suggest a hat or visor to shield your face and head.
 Remember this is June in the Colorado mountains, and while temps are typically perfect on race day, it can snow, yes snow, at the start of the marathon or be unseasonably warm in our high-altitude climate.
 Keep checking the forecast before you travel so that you are prepared.

 Unlike many large city road marathons, there will not be an aid station every mile, but every 3-4 miles.
 I suggest carrying a small handheld water bottle, race belt, or running vest with some hydration or extra fuel if you think you will need it.
 The race will have hydration options at the aid stations as well as our local nutrition sponsor Honey Stinger.
 I advise all of my clients to try everything beforehand so if you plan on using the provided course fuel, please purchase and use it before the race, remember nothing new on race day!